eemgraham/World-Happiness-Index/README.md

 <img width="790" height="590" alt="WHI Correlation" src="https://github.com/user-attachments/assets/87a253b1-5904-42c7-9d85-e99cb902233e" />

+# 📜 Policy Implications
+The insights from my analysis suggest several actionable directions for policymakers aiming to improve population well-being:

+✅ Strengthen Institutional Integrity
+What I found: Perceived integrity has the strongest correlation with happiness.

+Policy response:

+Improve transparency and reduce corruption in public institutions.

+Invest in civic education and open government initiatives.

+Promote judicial independence and accountability mechanisms.

+💰 Address Wealth Inequality and Economic Security
+What I found: Wealth is a strong driver of happiness.

+Policy response:

+Support inclusive economic growth and upward mobility.

+Expand social safety nets and minimum income guarantees.

+Encourage asset-building programs, such as affordable housing and retirement savings.

+🗽 Safeguard Personal Freedoms
+What I found: Freedom to make life choices is a key contributor to happiness.

+Policy response:

+Protect civil liberties and human rights.

+Ensure access to education and diverse career opportunities.

+Reduce regulatory burdens that limit personal or entrepreneurial choices.

+🏥 Invest in Public Health
+WhatI found: Health is foundational to life satisfaction.

+Policy response:

+Increase access to quality healthcare and mental health services.

+Focus on preventative care and health literacy.

+Mitigate health disparities across socioeconomic and demographic groups.

+# 🔍 Further Analyses for Demographic-Level Wealth Insights
+1. Wealth Distribution vs. Happiness
+What to do: Use measures like the Gini coefficient, wealth quintiles/deciles, or income percentiles.

+Goal: Identify whether wealth inequality within a country moderates the happiness effect.

+Example analysis:

+Compare happiness across income brackets within countries.

+Test if happiness gains diminish at higher income levels (i.e., diminishing returns).

+2. Regional Subnational Comparison
+What to do: Analyze wealth and happiness at regional/state/provincial levels within countries.

+Goal: Understand how local economic conditions correlate with subjective well-being.

+# 📦 Data Sources You Might Need
+National household surveys (e.g., LIS, World Bank, DHS)

+OECD Income Distribution Database

 # 📂 Data Source
 The World Happiness Index data used in this project was obtained from [Kaggle](https://www.kaggle.com/).